Observational Evidence for Primordial Black Holes: A Positivist Perspective: Conclusions

 As regards seeding the SMBHs in galactic nuclei our favoured scenario predicts that there should be at least some PBHs large enough to seed the SMBHs.
 However, the evidence for this is certainly not definitive, the primary uncertainty being the amount of growth of the seeds as a result of accretion.
 Since most of the final SMBH mass may derive from accretion at late times (\ie~from ordinary baryonic material), we emphasise that the SMBHs are merely seeded by PBHs.
-Although we have not discussed them much here, there could even be a population of stupendously large black holes of primordial origin, although again most of their mass might come from accretion at a late epoch.
+Although we have not discussed them much here, there could even be a population of stupendously large black holes (\ie~larger than $10^{12}\.\Msun$) of primordial origin, although again most of their mass might come from baryonic accretion.

 An important aspect of our approach is that it is very broadly based, being {\it multi-production-mode} (invoking different PBH formation mechanisms), {\it multi-epoch} (the relevant data coming from many different redshifts), {\it multi-scale} (the predicted PBH mass function having bumps on several different scales) and {\it multi-probe} (invoking many types of observational evidence).
-The last point implies that several new or impending telescopes (such as the LSST, Einstein Telescope, SKA, LOFAR, or JWST) may be brought to bear on the PBH proposal.
+The last point implies that several new or impending telescopes (such as the LSST, {\it Einstein Telescope}, SKA, LOFAR or JWST) may be brought to bear on the PBH proposal.